llj0824/knowledge_retrival_system/docs/routing_vectordb_internetSearch_doc.md

 - **Caching**: Implement caching mechanisms to improve the efficiency of frequent queries.
 - **Error Handling**: Add robust error handling to address common issues (e.g., network timeouts, API failures).
-- **Advanced Search Techniques

-**: Integrate more advanced semantic search techniques to improve the relevance of search results.
+- **Advanced Search Techniques**: Integrate more advanced semantic search techniques to improve the relevance of search results.

 ### **5.3 Next Steps**
 - **Deployment**: Implement this system in a production environment for the VitaDAO team to access real-time knowledge from the blog and documentation.
-- **Monitoring and Maintenance**: Continuously monitor the system’s performance and make adjustments as necessary, such as retraining models or fine-tuning search strategies.
+- **Monitoring and Maintenance**: Continuously monitor the system's performance and make adjustments as necessary, such as retraining models or fine-tuning search strategies.

 ---